endatabas/endb-book/src/sql/data_types.md

 It is possible return an entire document (row) as a single literal value.
 The syntax is akin to Postgres [`ROW` literals](https://www.postgresql.org/docs/current/rowtypes.html).
+Unlike `table.*`, which pads non-existent columns with `NULL`, a row literal returns exactly the schema specified for each individual row.

 * `{ table.* }`